JustACodeMonkey/pdsb-lib/README.md

 ## ToolsService
 The ToolsService is used to display generic alerts or application error alerts.
 It can also be used to handle subscriber errors to return a default value

-## StorageManagerService
-The StorageManagerService is a simple web storage manager to work with multiple apps under the same domain.
-- The manager will use local / session storage if available.
-- Otherwise, it will revert to using cookies.

 ## WindowManagerService
 The WindowManagerService is a simple manager to open/close windows and handle communication between parent/child windows